PLATYPUS: a code for fusion and breakup in reactions induced by weakly-bound nuclei within a classical trajectory model with stochastic breakup: Computer program and input file

 Module \textit{initial conditions}.
 This module defines the initial conditions for the propagation in time of the three bodies, following the breakup of the two-body projectile.
 This task is performed by the subroutine \textit{initial values}, which is guided by the conservation of energy, linear momentum and angular momentum in the overall center-of-mass frame of the projectile and target system.
 This is transformed to the laboratory reference frame (with Galilean kinematical relations) where the equations of motion are solved using a system of spherical coordinates.
 This module calls the module \textit{mt19937} in the sampling of (i) the initial excitation energy of the projectile, (ii) the initial relative angular momentum between the projectile fragments, (iii) the initial separation between the fragments, (iv) the breakup radius, (v) the initial orientation of the segment joining the two fragments of the projectile, and (vi) the initial direction of the radial velocity along that segment.
 If the output control variables are activated, the initial conditions will be written into output files.

 Module \textit{fusion}.
 In this module the subroutine \textit{fusion events} analyses the possible capture of any of the breakup fragments by the target.
-Here, the relative energy and angular momentum between the nuclei during the propagation are calculated by the subroutines \textit{relative energy} and \textit{relative spin}.
+Here, the relative energy and angular momentum between the nuclei during the time propagation are calculated by the subroutines \textit{relative energy} and \textit{relative spin}.
+The subroutine \textit{icf product} calculates the initial positions and velocities for the time propagation in the two {\sc icf} channels.

-Module \textit{Angular momentum distribution}.
+Module \textit{angular momentum distribution}.
 Knowing the statistics of fusion and {\sc ncbu} events after a large number of sampling (1000 per partial wave in the example given below), the subroutine \textit{spin distribution} calculates observables related to {\sc cf} and {\sc icf} processes (spin distribution and cross sections).
 The angle, kinetic energy and relative energy distributions of the {\sc ncbu} events and the breakup cross section are also computed here.
 This subroutine extensively calls the subroutine \textit{LOCATE} of the module \textit{nrutil}.
 All observables are written into output files.

-Module \textit{INPUT VALUES}.
+Module \textit{input values}.
 Here the input file is read by the subroutine \textit{input data}.
 It also calculates the s-barrier features (radius and height) between (i) the projectile and the target, (ii) the projectile fragments and the target, and (iii) the two fragments of the projectile.
 The module also contains the subroutines \textit{projectile trajectory} and \textit{trajectory arrays} mentioned above.

+Module \textit{incomplete fusion products}.
+This module includes the subroutines \textit{propagating icf product} and \textit{icf trajectory}.
+The former carries out the time propagation of the {\sc icf} products and the remaining breakup fragments, whilst the latter analyses this propagation in order to determine their asymptotic angles.
+The angular distributions, and the excitation energy distribution of the primary {\sc icf} products are constructed like those in the module \textit{angular momentum distribution}.
+All observables are also written into output files.